aroelke/mtg-workstation/README.md

 Magic: the Gathering is owned by Wizards of the Coast, to which I have no affiliation.

-This program depends on the Google JSON library, GSON, which can be found at https://code.google.com/p/google-gson/, and JIDE Common Layer, which can be found at http://www.jidesoft.com/products/oss.htm
+This program depends on the Google JSON library, GSON, which can be found at https://code.google.com/p/google-gson/.